The Young Supernova Experiment (YSE)

 These shocks probe the outer environment of the star, and tell us vital information about how much mass a star lost before it died.
 We still don't understand exactly how stars lose mass... which is a piece of the explosion-puzzle I am putting together!
 (Publications in prep.)

 Another fun project I've been working is finding TZOs: Thorne-Zytkow Objects.
 These strange beasts are quite literally a red supergiant star with a neutron star core.
 As you can imagine, to our eyes they may easily masquerade as simple red supergiants, but to a gravitational wave detector, these would look like neutron stars!
-(Publication in prep.)
+(ADS link)

 To learn even more, you can explore my AAS Poster here!!!